Average speed cameras to be enforced on A583 Blackpool Road

-The cameras will be enforced following the successful installation last month between the M6 junction 31 and Glenluce Drive.
+The cameras will be enforced following the successful installation between Wrea Green roundabout, through Kirkham bypass to Newton-with-Scales, west of Clifton.

-The Lancashire Road Safety Partnership (LRSP) gave the go ahead for the scheme last year and in January announced the chosen routes in a bid to reduce road casualties and collisions.
+The Lancashire Road Safety Partnership (LRSP) gave the go ahead for the scheme in 2016 and in January 2017 it announced the chosen routes in a bid to reduce road casualties and collisions.

 The cameras will use number plate recognition technology to detect vehicles and calculate their average speed by measuring the time taken to travel between fixed points of a known distance apart.
 Average speed check signage will be used to inform drivers that they are entering an average speed control zone.